MYahya3/image_classifier_Opencv_Streamlit/README.md

-# image classifier Using Opencv Streamlit
+# Image classifier using Opencv Streamlit

 #### To try the Image Classifer Model App online use the below link
 ```bash